<img alt="" src="https://secure.insightful-enterprise-intelligence.com/783141.png" style="display:none;">

 The computational demands of generative AI are enormous.
 Deploying ChatGPT into every search conducted by Google, for instance, would require 512,820.51 A100 HGX servers, totalling 4,102,568 A100 GPUs.

-Training these models requires high-grade central processing units (CPUs) and graphics processing units (GPUs).
+Generative AI training requires high-grade central processing units (CPUs) and graphics processing units (GPUs).
 GPUs drastically speed up the training process – they handle multiple tasks simultaneously, so the time and energy required for data processing are significantly reduced.
 For example, inference speed alone is 237 times faster with the A100 GPU than with traditional CPUs – and the A100 is a whole generation behind the H100.

 Speed enables a machine to execute tasks in less time, but it's only part of the equation – efficiency is also a key consideration when allocating compute resource.
 An efficient system will use less energy and fewer resources to perform the same tasks, thereby reducing operational expenses in AI.